Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Tucker - Memory Sub.md

    - The memory subsystem does not interface with the post-processing subsystem.

 5. Microcontroller
    -  The memory subsystem will interface to the microcontroller via an SPI connection containing 4 IO pins.
 These pins have various uses with three being meant for EEPROM functions such as serial clock (SCK), serial data out (SO), and serial data in (SI).
 The final pin is a simple IO pin that will determine the function of the EEPROM chip select for its integrated circuits.
-Furthermore, the memory subsystem will recieve power from the mircocontroller via the ST-morpho connectors +3.3V pin, allowing for proper power distribution to the EEPROM.
+Furthermore, the memory subsystem will receive power from the microcontroller via the ST-morpho connectors +3.3V pin, allowing for proper power distribution to the EEPROM.

 7. Ports and Buttons
    - The memory subsystem does not interface with the ports and buttons subsystem.